microsoft/TypeScript-New-Handbook/chapters/Basics.md

 Template strings are a feature from a version of ECMAScript called ECMAScript 2015 (a.k.a.
 ECMAScript 6, ES2015, ES6, etc. - don't ask).
 TypeScript has the ability to rewrite code from newer versions of ECMAScript to older ones such as ECMAScript 3 or ECMAScript 5 (a.k.a.
 ES3 and ES5).
-This process from moving from a newer or "higher" version of ECMAScript to an older or "lower" one is sometimes called *downleveling*.
+This process from moving from a newer or “higher” version of ECMAScript to an older or “lower” one is sometimes called *downleveling*.

 By default TypeScript targets ES3, an extremely old version of ECMAScript.
 We could have chosen something a little bit more recent by using the `--target` flag.